bangbay/wp-user-avatar/readme.txt

 == Upgrade Notice ==

 = 1.2=
-* New Features: Default Avatar customization
+* New Feature: Default Avatar customization

 = 1.1 =
 * New Features: [avatar] shortcode, direct replacement of get_avatar() and comment author avatar, more CSS classes